Shopify/react-native-skia/README.md

 ## Contributing

+When making contributions to the project, an important part is testing.
 In the `package` folder, we have several scripts set up to help you maintain the quality of the codebase and test your changes:

 - `yarn lint` — Lints the code for potential errors and to ensure consistency with our coding standards.